AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site.md

 It is a very common scenario to have a large set of documentation spread across multiple folders and DITA maps.
 It becomes extremely complex to publish content that is linked from various places.
 By default, all links `<xref>` are created with the `local` `@scope`.
 Publishing such topics does not involve any challenge, as it uses direct link to the topic.
 In case the topic is outside the current DITA map, the link does not show the linked content.

 Another way of linking content is to create a link using the `peer` `@scope`.
-For such content, the link is resolved at run-time by picking the configured context for the linked topic from the DITA map's publishing context.
+For such content, the link is resolved at run-time by picking the file's title and the configured context for the linked topic from the DITA map's publishing context.
 The following screenshot shows the Properties panel for a link that has the `peer` `@scope`:

 ![](images/peer-link-scope-link.png){width="800" align="left"}